yoyoengine/p2d/README.md

 - (sink) stacking issues (velocity is continuously increasing, so penetration each frame is increasing)
 - continue the grind with the rotation and torque stuff
 - collision and trigger callbacks!

+- rect rect collision is broken
+- looks like velocities are still increasing improperly?

+you need to investigate the core before diving into complex resolution...